fi-ts/gardener-extension-xdr/README.md

 ## Development

 Please use `make fetch-upstream-helm` to update the upstream Helm chart of a specific version specified by the `CORTEX_HELM_RELEASE_VERSION` variable in the Makefile.

-As we need additional ressources beneath the chart, there is an additional manifest for `ClusterwideNetworkPolicy` in `charts/internal/addons`.
+As we need additional resources beneath the chart, there is an additional manifest for `ClusterwideNetworkPolicy` in `charts/internal/addons`.
 When changing this file, you have to copy it to the internal chart with `make patch-upstream-helm`.